Minimal orthonormal bases for pure quantum state estimation: States with white noise

 \section{States with white noise}

-A widely used model to characterize noise produced by the environment is white noise, which affects all the eigenvalues of a density matrix in the same way.
+A widely used model to characterize noise produced by the environment is white noise, which similarly affects all the eigenvalues of a density matrix.
 Arbitrary pure states affected by white noise are transformed into mixed states of the form